vitthalhumbe/MyAlgo/README.md

 ![PyPI](https://img.shields.io/pypi/v/myalgo)
 ![CI](https://github.com/vitthalhumbe/MyAlgo/actions/workflows/ci.yml/badge.svg)
 ![License](https://img.shields.io/badge/license-MIT-blue)
-# MyAlgo
+# bitlearn
-MyAlgo is my Machine Learning project which is focused on building Linear Regression and Artificial Neural Network from scratch without using high level machine learning libraries such as Tensorflow, PyTorch and scikit-learn.
+bitlearn is my Machine Learning project which is focused on building Linear Regression and Artificial Neural Network from scratch without using high level machine learning libraries such as Tensorflow, PyTorch and scikit-learn.

 The main goal of this project is to combining
 - **python** as a user facing python API